 - All buildings and major refurbishments will be delivered with net zero embodied carbon by 2040 (with a net reduction in embodied carbon of 55% by 2030 compared to business as usual in 2020)

 - Improving the lives of 100,000 people through a series of interventions by Willmott Dixon people

 Group chief executive Rick Willmott explains, “We’ve set some ambitious targets, some of the toughest for the construction sector, as we feel that now is the time for bold action if we are to bequeath future generations a planet not suffering from the consequences of past inaction in tackling the causes of climate change, but instead is one that that they can live and thrive in.

 “In laying out our road map for the next decade, we are also setting out how we are going to work with customers, supply chain partners and industry colleagues in creating a carbon free construction sector, as this is an issue that impacts on everyone, and we’ll need to work together to achieve our common aspirations for a ‘greener’ built environment.”

 Jonathan Sykes, executive chairman, Carbon Intelligence said, “Willmott Dixon has set the most ambitious science-based target in the construction sector by aiming for zero emissions in its operations by 2030 and supply chain by 2040.
 Its actions will have a significant influence on reducing the climate impact of the built environment in the UK.”

-Now or Never is being launched at a webinar, available to all, on Tuesday 29 September at 11am where Rick Willmott will talk about his personal commitment to the strategy, before a panel of guest speakers discusses the way forward and takes part in a live Q&A.
+Now or Never was launched at a webinar, available to all, on Tuesday 29 September at 11am where Rick Willmott talked about his personal commitment to the strategy, before a panel of guest speakers discussed the way forward, followed by a live Q&A.